 Too many companies think they get to choose their brand… You only get to influence your customer’s opinion of your brand, not choose it!

-We asked a handful of our favorite branding experts “What do you think is the most important aspect to building a brand identity?”
-And here are their responses:
+We asked a handful of our favorite branding experts: “What do you think is the most important aspect of building a brand identity?”

 “Consistency.
 And you don’t just build things because they make you happy, you take an action, get feedback and data to see how the customer responds, and adjust your brand accordingly.”